Rokutann/npy.el/README.md

 Some of npy.el's features:

 * spawn a virtualenv-dedicated inferior python process for a Pipenv project
-* send a Python code chunk from multiple Python file buffers in a Pipenv project to the virtualenv-dedicated inferior python process for the project
-* dispatch Python code chunks to appropriate virtualenv-dedicated inferior python processes when you have spawned multiple virtualenv-dedicated inferior python processes for different Pipenv projects
+* dispatch Python code chunks from a `python-mode` buffer to the appropriate virtualenv-dedicated inferior python process when you have spawned multiple virtualenv-dedicated inferior python processes for different Pipenv projects
-* spawn a viartualenv-dedicated inferior python process associated only with a python-mode buffer.
+* spawn a viartualenv-dedicated inferior python process associated only with a `python-mode` buffer.
 We call this type of processes **virtualenv-buffer-dedicated inferior python processes**
-* change buffer's association to a Pipenv project automatically when you write out the content of the buffer as a file under other Pipenv project
 * spawn a python scratch buffer associated or associatable with a virtualenv-dedicated or virtualenv-buffer-dedicated inferior python process.
 We call this type of scratch buffers **virtualenv-dedicated** or **virtualenv-buffer-dedicated python scratch buffers**
-* dynamically activate and deactivate the virtualenv when you switch back-and-forth between buffers visiting files in different Pipenv projects.
-This is for other Python related modes such as `pytest.el` and `python-pytest.el`
+* dynamically activate and deactivate virtualenvs when you switch back-and-forth between buffers visiting files in different Pipenv projects.
+This is for other pythonic modes such as `pytest.el` and `python-pytest.el`
 * Enable `info-lookup-symbol` for the Python official documents.
 The info files for version 3.7.2 is included
 * spawn a Pipenv shell for a Pipenv project